 Multicultural Council of Saskatchewan

 The Multicultural Council of Saskatchewan has been raising awareness of the benefits of cultural diversity and the dangers of racism since November 22, 1975.
-Created to represent six regional multicultural councils and joined by a variety of multicultural, ethnocultural and educational groups the provincial Council currently represents 56 member organizations (plus 9 individuals and 2 business/institution/government), which include thousands of volunteers committed to promoting the benefits of multiculturalism.
+MCoS currently represents 61 member organizations (plus 18 individuals and 3 business/institution/government), which include thousands of volunteers committed to promoting the benefits of multiculturalism.
+MCoS also worked with 57 partners this past year on a variety of projects and events.
 MCoS became a provincial not-for-profit, non-governmental agency that works to ensure ethnocultural survival, strength and prominence and foster opportunities for cross-cultural interaction.

 We support our members and the public with promotional campaigns and materials (including Multifaith Calendars), a monthly electronic newsletter, investment in programs that accomplish our goals, information and community connections, workshops and other learning opportunities.
 We maintain an involvement with SaskCulture that has included establishing the Multicultural Initiatives Fund and serving as the Secretariat for the Multicultural Community of Interest.

 Multiculturalism is central to the cultural, social, economic, and political life of Saskatchewan.

 We are leaders in the promotion of multicultural values by: